dventura3/system-design/README.md

 ### Time series

 A time-series database is a database optimized for time-stamped, or time series, data.
+In IoT or Analytics or DevOps applications, you have always the same pattern of data which is caputes every X millisecs.
+Example 1: sending data from a temperature sensor to a DB every 10 millisecs.
+The data will follow always the same pattern and samples will not differenciate a lot in a short timeframe.
+Example 2: DevOps jobs collect and analyze operational metrics to monitor health and usage, and analyze data in real time to improve performance and availability.
+Example 3: store and process incoming and outgoing web traffic data for your applications, with additional aggregate functions for analysis and insights.

+This type of DB is used in applications with low-latency queries and large-scale data ingestion.

 **Advantages**